 \end{proposition} \begin{proof} Lemma \ref{lem:signaturerecursion2} implies that if $K$ is a $2$-bridge knot with crossing number $c$, then $0\leq |\sigma(K)|\leq c-1$.
 The first two authors \cite{CohLow} proved the number of palindromic words $t_p(c)$ satisfies

 and therefore

 Therefore Theorem \ref{thm:ernstsumners} implies that $\displaystyle\lim_{c\to\infty}\frac{\tot_p(c)}{2|\mathcal{K}(c)|}=0$, and thus

 as desired. \end{proof} Proposition \ref{prop:ignorepalindromes} can be modified to show that palindromes do not contribute to the asymptotic behavior of the average value of many different invariants over the set of $2$-bridge knots.
-For examples, see the work on genus \cite{CohLow, CohLowURSI}, braid index \cite{LowURSI:braids}, and the forthcoming work on crosscap number \cite{CohKinLowShaVan}.
+For example, see the work on genus \cite{CohLow, CohLowURSI}, braid index \cite{LowURSI:braids, SuzTra:braids}, and crosscap number \cite{CohKinLowShaVan}.

 Section \ref{sec:signature} gives various ways of counting the number of 2-bridge knots with a fixed signature and a fixed crossing number (or a pair of fixed crossing numbers).
 Lemmas \ref{lem:signaturerecursion} and \ref{lem:signaturerecursion2} and Theorem \ref{thm:binomials} can be used to estimate $\tot(c)$, leading to a proof of Theorem \ref{thm:avgsignature}.
 Although the proof of Theorem \ref{thm:avgsignature} relies on a few technical lemmas, we present it now, and use the remainder of this section to state and prove the various technical lemmas.